 approximately 600 restaurants exist in the Camel City, while fewer than a quarter-million people call it home.
 That resident-to-restaurant ratio means that for locals, it’s possible to eat somewhere new every day — and still have places left to explore after a year.
-It also means compiling a list of the best restaurants in Winston-Salem during the National Black Theater Festival is a formidable task, but we (and our boundless appetites) are up to the challenge.
-Here’s a look at the best restaurants to visit that embody the colorful, rich culinary traditions of the area as well as black-owned establishments that many guests, visitors as well as locals can use as a guide to use between mixing, mingling and enjoying shows, revues and star-studded events.
-Here you’ll find the best our fair city has to offer, from old standbys to the newer spots.
+This article which was originally written in July 209, was meant to be a guide of where to eat to support black-owned restaurants during the National Black Theater Festival.
+Now, amidst the pandemic and the nationwide protests against police brutality, we think it’s important to shed light on the best black restaurants our fair city has to offer, from old standbys to the newer spots.

 1. Ackingna’s Place

 Located in the original Zesto’s location in East Winston, this takeout-only spot serves up breakfast all day and soul food-inspired dishes on weekdays only.

 2. Cam’s Coffee Creations